tom-ferragut/tom-ferragut.github.io/_pages/cv.md

 ## Summary

 <b>Research</b>
+* 10/2023 - today: Teaching position at the University UBS
-* 01/2023 - today: Postdoc at the Universty of Fribourg.
+* 01/2023 - 09/2023: Postdoc at the Universty of Fribourg.
 * 07/2022 - 10/2022: JSPS post-doc fellowship at Kyoto University.

 <b>Studies</b>